danhpaiva/eVentures-site/README.md

 #### Description:

-The goal is to be able to develop a functional and responsive website.
+The goal is to be able to develop a functional and responsive website. <br>
 On the "About" page, I used the Google Maps JavaScript API to access and include the location of StartUp.